 You will receive an email, at the same time as flag marshals around the country, with flag protocol for special occasions such as ANZAC Day and NAIDOC Week or occasions when flags should be half-mast.

-The Australian National Flag may be used for commercial purposes, including advertising, without formal permission.
-Consideration should be given to the following guidelines:
+The Australian National Flag may be used for commercial purposes, including advertising, without formal permission, except when importing products, applying for trademarks and registering designs (see below).